sandunMadhushan/E-Doc_Mobile-App/README.md

 ---

-Thank you for checking out the **E-Doc Mobile App**!
-We hope you find it useful for managing and organizing your electronic documents with ease and security.
+Thank you for checking out the E-Doc Mobile App!
+We hope you find it useful for managing your healthcare needs and accessing medical services with ease and convenience.